vemv/claude-code/README.md

 ;;   'super-return-to-send    - RET inserts newline, s-return sends message (Command+Return on macOS) (setq claude-code-newline-keybinding-style 'newline-on-shift-return)

-;; Enable or disable notifications when Claude finishes and awaits input (default is t) (setq claude-code-enable-notifications t)
+;; Enable or disable notifications when Claude finishes and awaits input (default is t).
+(setq claude-code-enable-notifications t)

-;; Customize the notification function (default is claude-code--default-notification) ;; The function should accept two arguments: title and message ;; The default function displays a message and pulses the modeline for visual feedback (setq claude-code-notification-function 'claude-code--default-notification)
+;; Customize the notification function (default is claude-code--default-notification).
+;; The function should accept two arguments: title and message.
+;; The default function displays a message and pulses the modeline for visual feedback.
+(setq claude-code-notification-function 'claude-code--default-notification)

 ;; Example: Use your own notification function